Andrejkf/solution_advanced_lane_finding/report_template.md

     estimation= int(((1 + (2*polifit[0]*yeval + polifit[1])**2)**1.5)/np.absolute(2*polifit[0]))
 ```
 #### 5.2 Position of the vehicle with respect to center.
-In here, an assumtion that the images correspond to a camera located on the center was done.
+In here, an assumption that the images correspond to a camera located on the center of the car was made.
 So *pixel units* are *transformed to meters* and then the difference to the center of the image was computed.

 5.2.1.
 A Function named *estimatedistancefromlane()* was defined.
 (Cell 64 Jupyter notebook).
 This was the funtion used to estimate vehicle distance from center.